 GL Staff Analysis DRC Recommendation 2.37 Exterior lighting Existing and proposed lighting has been included.
 They appear to meet the intents of the requirements.
+Add information to plans, which has been provided.
 If existing fixtures do not meet requirements, they will be required to be upgraded as part of the work to be done.
-1